You can sink a lot of money into furniture. If you dont buy carefully,

 receives an inordinate number of complaintsand poor ratingsfrom customers

-of many area furniture stores.
-These consumers lament incompetent and indifferent
+of many stores.
+We too often hear about incompetent and indifferent salespersons,

 delays, and delivery of wrong items.
-Add to this the fact that comparing
+Add that its a hassle to compare

-and pain-free.
-These stores are staffed by helpful and knowledgeable salespersons
+staffed by helpful and knowledgeable salespersons who provide appropriate

-who provide appropriate advice and place accurate orders; offer high-quality
+advice and place accurate orders; offer high-quality products; deliver

-products; deliver items when promised, using careful and courteous personnel;
+items when promised, using careful and courteous personnel; and quickly

 Our ratings of area stores, on our Ratings Tables, should help you

 separate the good from the bad.
-Well also arm you with practical advice
+We also offer practical advice for choosing

-for choosing the right products and making sure you get what you pay for
+the right products and making sure you get what you pay for from any store.

-Start by using graph paper to sketch various arrangements, possibly making
+Start by sketching out various arrangements, possibly making to-scale cutouts

-to-scale cutouts representing different pieces and moving these cutouts
+representing different pieces and moving these cutouts around the sketch.

-furniture would be placed.
-Another option is room-planning software, which
+would go.
+Another option is room-planning software, which is available

-is available for free at many furniture store websites.
-The software on
+for free at many furniture store websites.
+Some software lets you place

-As you think about decorating your space, consider several questions
+As you think about decorating your space, ask yourself several questions

 What is your budget?
-Knowing what you can spend will force some choices.
+Knowing what you can afford eliminates some options.

-How will the furniture be used?
+How will you use the furniture?
 Do you want an elegant sofa for formal

 entertaining or something more casual for the family?
 Will pets and active